A Guide to Sole Trader Accounting

 Xero

-Xero is another great online accounting software which includes all of the features found in QuickBooks but is more expensive.
+Xero is another excellent online accounting software that includes all the features of QuickBooks but is more expensive.
 It also has a range of features for invoicing and tracking income and expenses.
-It has a user-friendly dashboard and lots of training videos as well as integration with 3rd party apps.
+It has a user-friendly dashboard, lots of training videos, and integration with 3rd-party apps.

 Example of Xero Dashboard